Migrant school forced online by Covid unites children on Mexico border - RFI

 - 'You get used to it' -

-Serrano Ramirez, who used to teach in Honduras, said she never would have imagined the ordeal she went through just to teach in front of a phone.
+Serrano Ramirez, who used to teach in Honduras, said she never would have imagined the ordeal she went through just to teach in front of a phone.#photo2

 Compared to her prior classroom experience, the online classes she teaches are "really difficult, but as time passes, you get used to it," she said.